dashingsoft/pyarmor/README.md

   - Follow new EULA of Pyarmor.
 Especially for old personal license and it's used in many products, new license only allows one proudct.

+  - Not all old licenses could be upgraded to new license freely, refer to [Pyarmor licenses][licenses]